NC State Online Grad Inspired to Pursue Career in Higher Education

 Fabiano considers her experience with NC State Online to be “one of the most challenging but rewarding times” in her life.
 She encourages anyone who procrastinated with getting their degree to “seek out NC State to achieve their goal of a higher education.”

-She plans to attend the LPS departmental graduation and the larger university commencement ceremonies with her entire family.
+Fabiano plans to attend the LPS departmental graduation and the larger university commencement ceremonies with her entire family, and she was selected as the LPS commencement speaker.
 “After 20+ years of waiting for this accomplishment, you bet I’m going to celebrate!”

 This post was originally published in DELTA News.